Distinguished Postdoctoral Fellowships Program

 All prospective fellows, regardless of discipline, fill out a common application form through Academic Jobs Online which consists of:

-• A single PDF file containing: (i) a curriculum vitae that includes a list of publications; and (ii) a two-page plan (including figures but excluding references) of research to be conducted during the fellowship
+• A single PDF file containing: (i) a curriculum vitae that includes a list of publications; and (ii) a two-page plan of research to be conducted during the fellowship (two pages including figures but excluding references)

-• Three reference letters to be provided separately by referees
+• Three reference letters to be provided separately by referees.
+The application form will generate emails instructing referees how to upload their letters.

-Start dates are flexible, but should ideally fall between June 1 and January 31 of the following academic year.
+Start dates are flexible, but should ideally fall between June 1, 2025 and January 31, 2026.
 Applicants must have obtained a PhD by the start date, but not more than three years before the start date.

 Applicants not selected for one of the named fellowships will automatically be considered for open postdoctoral positions in their area of expertise at MIT.